ZumCoin (ZUM) Price Tops $0.0005 on Exchanges

 Cryptonight

 hashing algorithm.
-It launched on August 11th, 2019.
+Its genesis date was August 11th, 2019.
 ZumCoin’s total supply is 988,819,491 coins.
-The official website for ZumCoin is zumcoin.org.
+The Reddit community for ZumCoin is /r/bitcoin2network and the currency’s Github account can be viewed here.
 ZumCoin’s official Twitter account is @ZumCoin_org.
-The Reddit community for ZumCoin is /r/bitcoin2network and the currency’s Github account can be viewed here.
+ZumCoin’s official website is zumcoin.org.

 According to CryptoCompare, “ZumCoin enables users to process instant cross-border private payments of any amount for a fraction of a penny.
 It is a peer-to-peer decentralized ecosystem designed to eliminate central control and the need for the third-party to validation transactions.
 ZumCoin is developed by utilizing a sophisticated scheme of mathematical proofs and state of the art cryptography to ensure all network transactions are completely Private, Untraceable, and Unlinkable. “

 It is usually not presently possible to purchase alternative cryptocurrencies such as ZumCoin directly using US dollars.
-Investors seeking to acquire ZumCoin should first purchase Bitcoin or Ethereum using an exchange that deals in US dollars such as GDAX, Changelly or Coinbase.
+Investors seeking to trade ZumCoin should first purchase Bitcoin or Ethereum using an exchange that deals in US dollars such as GDAX, Gemini or Changelly.
 Investors can then use their newly-acquired Bitcoin or Ethereum to purchase ZumCoin using one of the exchanges listed above.

 Receive News & Updates for ZumCoin Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for ZumCoin and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.